MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/video-player/custom-transport.md

 - 0x25B6 (black right-pointing triangle) or &#x25B6; for **Play**

-This is supported by all three platforms except that it's a plain black triangle that does not resemble the 3D appearance of **Pause** and **Stop**.
+This is supported by each platform except that it's a plain black triangle that does not resemble the 3D appearance of **Pause** and **Stop**.
 One possibility is to follow the 0x25B6 codepoint with a variant code:

 - 0x25B6 followed by 0xFE0F (variant 16) or &#x25B6;&#xFE0F; for **Play**